General uniform requirements for all grades

 - Navy shorts (or khaki for 8th graders) can be worn to school year round.
 All shorts must be navy blue cotton twill.
 Shorts may not be shorter than 6 inches above the top of the kneecap and cannot be sagging.

 - Girls (Gr.
 K-4th) may wear Macbeth plaid jumpers or skorts; (Gr.
 5th-6th) may wear Macbeth plaid jumpers, skirts or skorts, and (Gr.
 7th-8th) may wear navy skirts or skorts.
 All jumpers/skirts/skorts must be purchased from the uniform store, may not be shorter than 3” above kneecap and may not be rolled at the waist.
+Macbeth plaid can only be purchased at Dennis Uniforms, there is a store location in Tukwila, WA.

 - Socks for boys and socks or tights for girls must be worn.
 Socks/tights must be mostly solid colors— white, black, gray, red or navy—and can be knee-high or ankle length and must match.
-Lands’ End approved uniform leggings may be work in navy or black under jumpers or skirts.
+Lands’ End approved uniform ankle-length leggings may be worn in navy or black under jumpers or skirts.

 - Shoes must have heels/straps; laces must be tied.
 No platform shoes or flip-flops are allowed.
 The only exceptions are on special spirit/theme days.
 Parents must ensure that students wear matching shoes that are safe for the playground.
 Shoes/boots with high heels are considered unsafe.
 Students must wear tennis shoes on the days that they have Health & Fitness.